StheffanyHadlich/turbo-waffle/README.md

 ```
 ____________________________

-## Restful
+## Convertions

-Once the aplication is running localy you can make requests to convertions on
+Once the aplication is running localy you can make two kinds of convertions: linear and temperature

+### Linear

 ```
 localhost:9292/metrics/linear/:orig_type/:value/:dest_type'